R. J. Adams: Documentary producer

 In 1976, Adams founded Shannon & Company, which served Orange County and Los Angeles as a full service advertising agency until the company converted to a broadcast and film production company in the 1980s, focusing primarily on historical documentary projects and docudramas.
 The company rolled out a number of films, including Ruins of the Reich, The Missions of California, Order Castles of the Third Reich and The Final Journey.

 Ownership of Shannon & Company changed when R.J.
 Adams' son, Rob Adams, took control of the company in the spring of 2000 and steered the company toward the production of feature films and episodic television.

 Personal life

 Adams and his wife, Diane, were married for 48 years.
 His children Jill, Robert, David and Kara.
 Son, actor Rob Adams, is the owner and acting coach at The Actors Workshop.

 Adams was an FAA licensed IFR/Commercial pilot and flew various planes ranging from the Cessna 150 to the Cessna CE 550 corporate jet.

-Adams died of a heart attack on January 26, 2015.
+Adams died of a heart attack in Coatesville, Pennsylvania on January 26, 2015.
 He was 72.